nisizaki/slack-mathjax-renderer/README.md

 ### 2. Check the required files

-The extension folder should contain files such as:
+The extension folder should contain the following files:

 ```text
 manifest.json